Yellen says critically important to restructure Zambia debt | Politics

 Yellen added that Zambia's debt overhang was a drag on its whole economy and that China had been a barrier to resolving the southern African country's debt problem.
 However, she said she was encouraged that progress could shortly become possible following her meeting with Chinese officials in Zurich last week.

-U.S. Treasury Secretary Janet Yellen said on Monday during a visit to Zambia that it was critically important to restructure the country's debt, and she believes progress could be made after her frank talks with key creditor China last week.
+U.S. Treasury Secretary Janet Yellen said on Monday during a visit to Zambia that it was critically important to restructure Zambia's debt, and she believed progress could be made after her frank talks with key creditor China last week.
 Yellen added that Zambia's debt overhang was a drag on its whole economy and that China had been a barrier to resolving the southern African country's debt problem.

 However, she said she was encouraged that progress could shortly become possible following her meeting with Chinese officials in Zurich last week.
 "I specifically raised the issue with Zambia (with Chinese officials) and asked for their cooperation in trying to reach a speedy resolution.
 And our talks were constructive," Yellen said.

 Yellen said she was keen to continue talks with Musokotwane and other Zambian officials about the country's "impressive progress" on economic reforms, and how regional economic integration and deepening trade ties could support the country's growth.
-However, Musokotwane said at the start of a bilateral meeting with Yellen that the debt restructuring process has been moving slowly and its outcome was not certain.

-Calling for the help of global leaders to move the restructuring process forward, he said it was needed to create conditions conducive to investments and to reduce pressure on Zambians to migrate.
-During a meeting with President Hakainde Hichilema, who took charge in August 2021, Yellen told the Zambian leader a debt treatment deal under the Common Framework was "overdue".

-A senior Treasury official, speaking on condition of anonymity, said U.S. officials believed progress was possible soon given intensified discussions with China.
-However, there were two main sticking points with China, the official added: Beijing's insistence that local debt owned by foreign investors be included, and that multilateral development banks also take a haircut - both of which points have been rejected by U.S., Zambia and other countries.
+Yellen was also slated to meet with Zambian President Hakainde Hichilema, who took charge in August 2021.

 Yellen told reporters it was important for Zambia to address corruption and human rights, and to create a business environment that would promote investment and trade.
 She lauded Hichilema for making the fight against corruption an important part of his agenda.